-Born on November 20, 1831, the pair shipped out "around the horn" and arrived in Los Angeles during the Gold Rush.
+Born on November 20, 1831, twin brothers Sanford and Cyrus Lyon of Machias, Maine, shipped out "around the horn" and arrived in Los Angeles during the Gold Rush.
 Sanford took a job as clerk for Alexander and Mellus, living in David W. Alexander's home, while brother Cyrus, a more adventurous spirit, became something of a gunman.

 The mayor of the town, Don Ygnacio del Valle, fed up with the lawlessness, formed the California Rangers.
 The Rangers were led by Major Horace Bell and three captains: William W. Jenkins, William Reader and Cyrus Lyon.